Academy of Persian Language and Literature: Establishment of the academy

 The academy was a key institution in the struggle to re-build Iran as a nation-state after the end of the Qajar era.
-During the 1930s and 1940s, the academy led massive campaigns to replace loanwords used during the Qajar era.
+During the 1930s and 1940s, the academy led successful campaigns replacing the loanwords used during the Qajar era.

 Functions

 The academy strives to protect the integrity of the Persian language.
 It heads the academic efforts for linguistic research on the Persian language and its sister Iranian languages.
 It has also created an official orthography of Persian.

 The attention of the academy has also been towards the persistent infiltration of Persian, like many other languages, with foreign words, as a result of the globalisation process.
 The academy constantly campaigns for the use of Persian equivalents of new loanwords.
 If no equivalents exist, it has the task of linguistically deriving such words from existing Persian roots, and promoting the adoption of these new coinages in the daily lives.
 The Iranian law requires those equivalents to be used in the official media, governmental affairs, and product management of all companies.